Woolworths (United Kingdom): Entertainment UK

-Entertainment UK (EUK) was founded as Record Merchandisers Limited in 1966 by EMI Records to distribute music to non-specialist retailers.
+Entertainment UK (EUK) was founded as Record Merchandisers Limited in 1966 by EMI Music Publishing to distribute music to non-specialist retailers.
 It later became a joint venture between a number of record companies.
 Woolworths became Entertainment UK's largest customer and in 1986 Record Merchandisers Limited was acquired by Kingfisher plc.
 Record Merchandisers was renamed Entertainment UK in 1988.

 EUK became the property of Woolworths Group plc after the de-merger from Kingfisher in 2001.
 In 2006, Woolworths Group acquired Total Home Entertainment Distribution Limited (THE) and combined it with EUK.
 In November 2007 the company acquired the book wholesaler and distributor Bertram Books.

 EUK was the main supplier of Zavvi under an exclusive supply deal.
 As a result of EUK entering into administration, on 24 December the music retailer was also forced into administration as it was unable to source stock on favourable terms direct from suppliers.
-Zavvi later closed entirely.
+Zavvi later closed entirely, but still continues to this day as an online retailer.

 Streets Online

 Streets Online, founded in 1996 by Stephen Cole, was one of the pioneers of online retailing in the UK.
 The company was the name behind the online bookseller Alphabetstreet and music site Audiostreet.
 85% of the company was bought out by the Kingfisher Group in 2000 for £15.7 million, and then became part of the Woolworths Group with its de-merger in 2001.
 It then became responsible for the web operations of MVC and Tesco.
 When Kingfisher bought this 85%, the remaining 15% was owned by Sky New Media Ventures (part of BSkyB).
-In 2003 the company headquarters was moved to the EUK site in Hayes.
+In 2003, the company headquarters was moved to the EUK site in Hayes.

 2 Entertain

-2 Entertain was established as a joint venture between the Woolworths Group, and BBC Worldwide.
-It combined the group's former video and music publishing and television and video production business, VCI, with BBC Worldwide's video publishing business.
-After negotiations with Woolworth Group's administrators, BBC Worldwide purchased Woolworths' 40% stake in 2 Entertain in March 2010 for £17 million, taking full ownership of the company.
+2 Entertain was established in September 2004 as a joint venture between the Woolworths Group, and BBC Worldwide.
+It combined the group's former video publishing, music publishing and video production business (Video Collection International) with BBC Worldwide's former video publishing business (BBC Video), BBC Worldwide would hold 60%, while the Woolworths Group would hold 40%, additionally, both BBC Worldwide and Woolworths Group wanted 2 Entertain to better compete with the major studios.
+After negotiations with Woolworth Group's administrators, BBC Worldwide purchased Woolworths' 40% stake in 2 Entertain in March 2010 for £17 million, taking full ownership of the company and would eventually be renamed BBC Studios Home Entertainment (although 2 Entertain is still the legal name of the company).

 Brands

 Winfield

 The Winfield brand was launched by Woolworths in 1963 and continued until the 1980s.
-Goods sold under the brand included household cleaners, groceries, kitchenware, perfumes and other ranges such as fishing tackle.
+Goods sold under the brand included household cleaners, groceries, kitchenware, perfumes, and other ranges such as fishing tackle.